stanfordroboticsclub/Pupper/docs/guide/software_installation.rst

 *      Gives the script to install tools and repos needed for development

-Installing the StanfordQuarduped software on the Raspberry Pi
+Installing the StanfordQuadruped software on the Raspberry Pi
 -------------------------------------------------------------

 Steps